hachyderm/community/community.hachyderm.io/content/en/blog/posts/2026-02-moderator-minute/index.md

 **Reaction A: correct and punish.** Yelling about content warnings.
 Using content moderation as tool for retaliation, via blocks and so forth.
 Treating colloquialisms as transgressions.
 Responding to perceived norm violations with accusation.
 These responses share a common thread: they express what someone _doesn't want_ without communicating what they _do want_.
 They create conflict in the space where connection could have been.

 **Reaction B: connect and guide.** Reaching out to moderation teams to help onboard newcomers and de-escalate conflict.
 Telling someone directly what you need from an interaction rather than punishing them for not intuiting correctly.
-"Please include alt text that is friendly to screenreaders," "please credit me when you share," and "please remember to use content warnings and make them clear so readers know what they're about" are all examples of this.
-Sending requests to moderation teams to please talk to their member so they can have a conversation that you perhaps do not have the space to do in the moment.
+"Please include alt text that is friendly to screenreaders," "please credit me when you share," and "please remember to use content warnings and sure they're clear" are all examples of this.
+Sending requests to moderation teams to please talk to someone in their community, so they can have a conversation that you perhaps do not have the space to.
 All of these choices share a different common thread: they lead with intention.
 They identify the actual gap and offer a path across it.

 Reaction B is community care.
-Reaction A, however understandable its origins, is not.
+Reaction A is not.
+Even if we understand why someone is doing it.
+Even if we _empathize_ with why they are doing it.
+Even if we would also consider doing the same in their shoes.

 We are not suggesting that Reaction B is easy, or that it should be the default in every circumstance.
 There are bad-faith actors for whom connection is not the answer, and we will address that directly in our next Moderator Minutes.
 But for the vast majority of these collisions we see, the person on the other side of the interaction is not acting in bad faith.
 They are navigating norms that are shifting under their feet, just as you are being exhausted by the same.